 Examples of the kind of support which may be given in school:

-- Nessy and Dyslexikit (structured programmes to address reading/spelling difficulties)
+- Toe by Toe and Dyslexikit (a structured programme to address reading/spelling difficulties)

-- Programmes following the guidance of a physiotherapist or physical disabilities team
+- Daily exercises, following the guidance of a physiotherapist or physical disabilities team

-- Specific resources – e.g computer programmes, such as RM maths, or equipment.
+- Specific resources – e.g computer programmes, such as Mathletics, or equipment

 We have an open door policy at Constantine and parents are always welcome to come and speak to us.
 We appreciate the vital role of parents and carers in addressing difficulties and aim to provide ideas to help you at home, as well as taking on board suggestions you may have about your child’s learning.
 We also ask classes about their learning every term, and speak to individual children about their learning and feelings about school.

 The professionals currently most closely involved with us in school are:

-Joher Anjari is the school’s Special Educational Needs and Disabilites Co-ordinator.
+Mr Joher Anjari is the school’s Special Educational Needs and Disabilites Co-ordinator.
 He is also the Year 2 teacher and works in the SENCO role on Tuesdays.
 Please do not hesitate to contact him, or the headteacher, Mrs Helen Bancroft, if you wish to discuss any matters concerning your child.

-A copy of the school’s policy for special educational needs is in the school office.
+A copy of the school’s policy for Special Educational Needs and Disabilities is in the school office.

 We hope that this report is helpful.
 Thanks very much to parents Tamsyn Green, Anna Williamson and Caroline Bloor for their help in updating the document in Summer 2016.
 If you have suggestions as to how we can improve it, please let us know.